Is air quality getting worse?

 Image: Aura's OMI Tropospheric Data

-The Aura mission is designed to produce the first global assessment of tropospheric ozone, its precursors and controlling gases.
+About Aura is designed to produce the first global assessment of tropospheric ozone, its precursors and controlling gases.
 The measurements from TES as well as measurements from OMI (NO2, ozone and aerosols) combined will provide important data on this process.

 Do we understand the transport of trace gases between the troposphere and the stratosphere and the role of upper tropospheric aerosols, water vapor and ozone in climate change?